statixVFX/nuke2fusion/README.md

   <img src="layouts.jpg"/>
 </p>

+The layouts are stored in the Layout/ folder.

 ## Macros (gizmos)
 * Nuke names to Fusion nodes are provided, but upon creation they change to the Fusion equavalent for future reference.